sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 In the example above only the constant returned by method `foo` has changed and that does not affect compilation results of other files.

-Let's consider an other change to `A.scala`:
+Let's consider another change to `A.scala`:

 ```scala
 // A.scala